 While LinkedIn can be used for social selling to some degree of success, LinkedIn Sales Navigator offers many more filters and tools that will allow you to further narrow your search and find your ideal customer profile, build the perfect list of customers and greatly increase your chances of conversion.
 You can segment from millions down to the most relevant leads for your business making you into a social selling rockstar.

 If you haven’t heard of LinkedIn Sales Navigator, you aren’t alone.
 And that’s why with a little bit of help from Jake Jorgovan and Clifton Lobo, we’ve put together this quick guide to help you in getting started.
 Needless to say, the first step is to optimize your LinkedIn profile for sales.

 What is LinkedIn Sales Navigator?

-LinkedIn says “Sales Navigator features a powerful set of search capabilities, improved visibility into extended networks, and personalized algorithms to help you reach the right decision maker.”
+LinkedIn says “Sales Navigator features a powerful set of search capabilities, improved visibility into extended networks, and personalized algorithms to help you reach the right decision-maker.”
 It’s described as the best version of LinkedIn for sales professionals.
 It allows sales teams to engage with contacts and accounts within the LinkedIn platform.

-In simpler terms, Sales Navigator is a social selling platform by LinkedIn that provides an array of features which focus on helping you find the right prospects to build trusted relationships.
+In simpler terms, Sales Navigator is a social selling platform by LinkedIn that provides an array of features that focus on helping you find the right prospects to build trusted relationships.
 With LinkedIn Sales Navigator, you can reach the right kind of prospects by using the search and filter features.
 Sales Navigator also provides actionable information and insights that can pave the way for a deeper understanding of leads and prospects.
 This way, you can engage with your prospects at a far more personal level by offering personalized content, customizations, discounts, and offers.

 Who is LinkedIn Sales Navigator for?